andrewgr/stop_it/README.md

 Requests can be blocked by request path, remote address, query string, HTTP method, and user agent.

+The block in stop method may return a rake app response like this:

+    StopIt.stop do |path_info, remote_addr, query_string, request_method, user_agent|
+      if remote_addr == "127.0.0.2"
+        [403, { 'Content-Type' => 'text/html', 'Content-Length' => '0' }, []]
+      end
+    end

+In this case the request will be blocked and the requestor will receive the returned response.

 ## Contributing

 Your contribution is welcome.